martin-eden/Lua-Itness/ReadMe.md

     a[(] b[)] c[[] d] e[ ] []

-    Quoting via directional one-level quotes: [].

     One of representations (lazy quoting).

 -- Martin, 2024-08/2024-10
 ```

-Comes with Lua-Itness back-and-forth converter with pretty printing
+Comes with Lua-Itness back-and-forth converter with pretty printing.
-both for Lua and Itness data.

 ## Requirements